-In a pilot period (ending ultimo 2017), a Danish A/S or ApS and its employees can establish a MS entity (medarbejder-investeringsselskab).
-For legal purposes, it is a partner-ship on co-ownership regulated by specific rules.
+A Danish A/S or ApS and its employees can establish a MS entity (medarbejderinvesteringsselskab).
+For legal purposes, it is a partnership on co-ownership regulated by specific rules.
 For tax purposes, it is a company.
 Each employee can invest a maximum of DKK 30,000 of their salary in the MS annually for max 5 years.